Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Proposed TSD for General Input and the DFS Query

-A key novelty of our implementation is the explicit treatment of degenerate input (cf. Section~$6.3$ in~\cite{dutchBook}), which enables exact reporting of intersected line segments.
-Our implementation constructs TSDs on an arbitrary set of segments, including overlapping segments.
-Existing implementations also treat overlapping segments, however at cost of information loss.
-In CGAL's TSD implementation~\cite{BerberichFHMW10,HemmerKH12} a preprocessing step removes degeneracies by merging overlapping segments.
-It is then not possible to correctly answer window queries on the resulting data structure without additional work.
-For example, the ply of one result fragment from merged segments can already be $\Omega(n)$.
-To our knowledge, there are no other publicly available implementations of a TSD that handle overlapping segments in the following way.\\
+To support exact reporting on a general input set $S$ with trapezoidation and TSD, we need to handle all input degeneracies explicitly.
+In basic trapezoidations, non-crossing segments are only allowed to share a common end-point and crossing segments are assumed to have distinct intersection points (cf. Section~$6.3$ in~\cite{dutchBook}).
+However, general input may well have overlapping segments and multiple intersections in the same point.
+Known, exact implementations~\cite{BerberichFHMW10,HemmerKH12} treat overlapping segments at cost of information loss.
+I.e. sweep line pre-processing removes degeneracies by merging and splitting overlapping segments.
+It is then not possible to correctly answer queries on the resulting data structure without additional work.
+For example, the ply of a single result fragment can already be $\Omega(n)$ and there are $\Omega(n)$ such fragments in general, leading to a \emph{quadratic} space cost.
+To our knowledge, there are no other publicly available implementations of TSDs that handle overlapping segments in the following way:

-\textbf{Overlapping Segments: } We define a \textit{bundle} to be the set of segments that are contained in the same support line and apply an implicit infinitesimal vertical translation to distinguish between overlapping segments.
+We define a \textit{segment bundle} to be the set of segments that are contained in the same support line and apply an implicit, infinitesimal vertical translation to distinguish between overlapping segments.
 This is achieved by imposing a total ordering on the set of segments.
 When two segments overlap, the `larger' segment in the ordering is considered to be higher in $y$-direction.
-Bundles in the TSD give rise to trapezoidal regions of zero geometric area.\\
+Bundles in the TSD give rise to trapezoids of zero geometric area.
+Naïvely, it may appear that intersections of bundles need no special treatment and that one may treat the intersection of sets of overlapping segments no differently than regular segments.
+In such an approach however, there seems to be no clear tie-breaking between the resulting vertical partitions, since all are defined by the same geometric point.
+Moreover, this approach gives rise to several trapezoids that only consist of a single point.
+Instead, our approach uses a single vertical partition for an intersection of bundles.
+We consider two segments, e.g. the `oldest' from a bundle, to be the defining segments of the intersection point of the vertical partition.
+Other segments are considered to be `threaded' through the present intersection point.
+Conceptually, this has the effect of `bending' the segments, resulting in degenerate trapezoids with zero height.
+Intersecting bundles give rise to spatially empty $2$-gons in the trapezoidation.
+We use TSD nodes that have arity $\leq4$ and store an explicit representation of their trapezoid boundary (i.e. pointers to input segments and intersection points).
+See Figure~\ref{fig:seg_insert_multiple_faces} for an example.
+(See also Section~$3$ and Theorem~$3$ in~\cite{Seidel91} for the analysis of the construction time.)